e14n/ofirehose/README.md

 ## Configuration

-OFirehose require a configuration file located in `/etc/ofirehose.json` or `~/.ofirehose.json`, either of the two options are fine.
+OFirehose requires a configuration file located in `/etc/ofirehose.json` or `~/.ofirehose.json`; either of the two options are fine.

 ### Available parameters